Skylafalls/website/content/blogs/leaving-fgs-managment.md

 What does this mean for the projects I'm working on, and the places I'm at?
 Realistically, shouldn't mean anything.
 For the Discord servers I'm in, I would only be within the [FG Fanclub](https://discord.gg/9PGMnJfheJ) server now, although I'll still talk in some others like Jesse Kohn's and JoshuaDR.0809's server.

-I will also maybe check up on the spreadsheets sometimes.
-Overall, I don't want to babysit insane people, and from what I have seen, you guys want to be insane.
+Yeah, overall, I don't want to babysit insane people, and from what I have seen, you guys want to be insane.

 Get your shit together people, I am tired of trying to fix what is obviously fixable, but that you guys keep breaking.